 We bought this book for our science-loving son who cannot read enough about inventions.
 Made in Heaven is a book that talks about inventions that were patterned after things found in nature How neat is that!
 You might have known that Velcro was invented by observing a burdock burr, but did you know that the observation of a creature called a ship worm led to safer tunneling techniques, and that scientists are studying a mosquito’s stinger to work on developing pain-free needles?

 What kind of nature book do you get for a history buff?
-What about one that offers evidence that the dragons of ancient times were the same as the dinosaurs we know today from fossil records.
+What about one that offers evidence that the dragons of ancient times were the same as the dinosaurs we know today from fossil records?
 Dire Dragons does just that.
-The book examines ancient artwork from around the world and concludes from the accurate depictions of dinosaurs made by ancient man that dinosaurs and man were alive at the same time, and what modern science calls dinosaur is another name for the dragons of old.
+The book examines ancient artwork from around the world and concludes from the accurate depictions of dinosaurs made by ancient man that dinosaurs and man were alive at the same time.
+What modern science calls dinosaur is another name for the dragons of old.
 We bought this for our oldest son who loves reading about history.

 What Tree is That? by Arbor Day Foundation